CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set vrf \<vrf-id\> router bgp address-family ipv6-unicast admin-distance external

-Distance to apply to routes from EBGP peers when installed into the RIB
+Configures the distance to apply to routes from EBGP peers when installed into the RIB.
+You can specify a value between 1 and 255.

 ### Usage